Bjorn-Borg/store_front/README.md

 ### Version control

 This project is version controled in github and should follow the standard master > development > branching pattern.
 New updates to the project should go through pull requests, should be test covered, should not break any tests, and should comply with the performance threshold.
+Linter on every commit.

 ### Design pattern